 Senate Bill 85 by Sen Danielson (D-Lakewood) and Sen Pettersen (D-Lakewood) removes the current administrative process for claims of wage discrimination based on sex and allows for employees to bring a civil court action.
 The bill also prohibits an employer from asking a candidate for wage history, requires employers to post all job openings to all employees with detailed information about benefits and pay range before promoting or hiring an employee, and allows for an employer to be fined between $500 and $10,000 for a single violation.
-This bill passed out of the Senate Judiciary Committee with many significant amendments.
-It will now be heard by the entire Senate.
+This bill has passed out of the Senate with many amendments and will now be heard in the House Business Affairs and Labor Committee.

 Family and Medical Leave Insurance Act

 Senate Bill 188 by Senator Williams (D-Denver) and Winter (D-Northglenn) would create a state mandated Family and Medical Leave Insurance program in the State of Colorado.
 This program will provide partial wage replacement for all employees if they need to take family and medical leave.
-This program will be funded by every single employee and employer in the state (50/50).
+This program will be funded by every single employee and employer in the state (60% employee/40% employer).
 Employers will be held responsible to make sure that the correct amount of money is deducted out of every employee’s paycheck, remitted to the state, and that the employer match it.
 Additionally, this bill will require any employer, with one employee or more, to allow an employee to take up to 16 weeks of family and medical leave and allow them to return to their job at the end.
-This bill expands the definition of a family members beyond FMLA to someone the worker has “a significant personal bond with that is or is like a family relationship.”
-This bill passed out of the Senate and the House of Representatives.
-It will now go to the Governor for his signature or veto.
+This bill expands the definition of a family members beyond FMLA.
+This bill passed out of the Senate Appropriations Committee and will now be heard by the entire Senate.